 NAQA:

-Why Pyramids of Sudan are forgotten?
+Why are the Pyramids of Sudan forgotten?

 SUAKIN: